 How to send money to Mexico

-Discover how to transfer money to Mexico at the best MXN rate in a few easy steps
+Learn how to transfer money to Mexico at the lowest cost in four easy steps

-Monito's comparison engine lists many companies to send money to Mexico, such as TransferGo, TransferWise, Western Union, MoneyGram, Currencies Direct.
-You will save big by comparing all your options and find the best deal for your money transfer.
+Monito compares many companies to send money to Mexico, such as TransferGo, TransferWise, Western Union, MoneyGram, Currencies Direct.
+You will save big by comparing all your options to find the best deal for your transfer.

-3. Choose the best service that suits your needs
+3. Pick the best service for your needs

-It is also important to consider the pay-in/out methods.
-Bank transfer or credit/debit cards are the most common payment options to send money to Mexico online.
-On the other side of the transfer, look at different options if you need the amount in MXN to be transferred to your recipient's account or received in cash (from an agent location).
+It is also interesting to take into account the pay-in/out methods.
+Bank transfer or credit/debit cards are the most often available pay-in options to send money to Mexico online.
+To receive the money in Mexico, you can decide if your want the converted amount to be sent directly to the recipient's bank account or received in cash (from an agent location).

-4. Sign up and start your transaction to Mexico with the company of your choice
+4. Sign up and start your transaction with the provider you selected

 I want to transfer money to Mexico, but which provider should I use?